 My initial choice of abrasives were DMT diamond stones.
 I bought an extra coarse, coarse and fine but could easily have got away with just the last two.
-There is not a lot to say about diamond stones other than the “fine” stone is not all that fine, and I have read it is possible to dislodge the diamonds from the metal backing if you press too hard – you do not need to apply a lot of pressure, just be firm enough to keep an even pressure during the stroke.
-If I were on a budget I would get a norton combination stone, which I have used with good effect (although I do prefer the diamond stones as they are quicker).
+There is not a lot to say about diamond stones other than the “fine” stone is not all that fine, and apparently it is possible to dislodge the diamonds from the metal backing if you press too hard (you do not need to apply a lot of pressure, just be firm enough to keep an even pressure during the stroke).

 *update January 2018* this post was a long time in the writing and during that time I have experimented more with several different oilstones.
 I gave away the norton combination stone after my uncle Andy gave me his Grandfather’s old oilstone (shown on the left below).
 Andy’s grandfather was a carpenter so I thought it was worth persevering with – it turned out to cut quite fast (but not as fast as my coarse diamond stone).

 I then saw an old Yellow Lake hone on ebay for £10 and on a whim thought I would give it a go.
 Yellow Lake was a brand name used by Salmen and it was quarried in Melynllyn Yellow Lake Hone Quarry near Conway in Wales (apparently llyn melynllyn is welsh for yellow lake).
 It is very hard and fine and is excellent for the final stage before stropping (it is much finer than my “fine” diamond stone).
 In order to complete the set I got a £5 norton “medium” which does indeed seem to be somewhere in between the other two.